JessevdN/Neptune/README.md

-# Hideyoshi Bot
+# Neptune Bot
-Hideyoshi Bot is a Discord Bot developed and maintained by Viducius.
+Neptune Bot is a Discord Bot developed and maintained by JessevdN.

 ## Built With